-Burn injuries range from mild to severe and are categorized into three levels based on the amount of damage to the skin.
+Burn injuries are categorized into three levels, depending on the depth of damage to the skin.
+They are the following:

-A first degree burn is the mildest burn because it does the least amount of damage to the skin.
-A first degree burn causes minimal damage to the outermost layer of skin; therefore, this type of burn is often referred to as a superficial burn.
-A first degree burn will cause minor swelling, redness, and mild pain.
-As the burn begins to heal, the skin will become dry and begin to peel.
-Most first degree burns heal in a few days or a couple of weeks with minimal treatment with an antibiotic ointment and ibuprofen or acetaminophen for pain.
-People who have a first degree burn on a sensitive area such as the face or a large area of the body is burned should seek medical attention.
-If the burn does not begin to heal in a few days, medical intervention is probably required.
+Most first-degree burns heal within a few days or a couple of weeks with minimal treatment.
+You may receive an antibiotic ointment and ibuprofen or acetaminophen for pain.
+People who have a first-degree burn on a sensitive area like the face or a large area of the body should seek medical attention.
+If the burn does not begin to heal within a few days, medical intervention may be required.

-A second degree burn damages the layers of skin below the outermost layer.
-Signs of a second degree burn including blisters and extremely red, sore skin.
-In some cases, the blisters will open causing the burn to appear to be "wet."
-Because of the blisters and damage to the inner layers of skin, second degree burns take longer to heal.
-Severe second degree burns may require skin grafting to repair the damage (using healthy skin from other areas of the body to replace the burned skin).
-It is always prudent to seek medical attention for a second degree burn because of the risk of infection and scarring associated with some second degree burns.
+A second-degree burn damages the layers of skin below the outermost layer.
+Signs of a second-degree burn including blisters and deeply red, sore skin.
+In some cases, the blisters will open and make the burn appear "wet."
+Because of the blisters and damage to the inner layers of skin, second-degree burns take longer to heal.

 - Lack of pain